jonahbeckford/dk/docs/SPECIFICATION.md

 #### ${MOREINCLUDES}

+> 🚧 This variable was experimental and is now being removed.

 The directory that the function can place new `*.values.json` values files into.
 These values will be available to [MORECOMMANDS](#morecommands).

 There are some restrictions on the content of the values in these new ("more") `*.values.json`: